-What is a Software Prototype and MVP?
-And Why You Should KnowSoftware Development | 0 comments | by Erin Quilliam
+Software Prototype vs MVP – What’s the Difference and Why Should You Know?Software Development | 0 comments | by Erin Quilliam

-Are you confused by what an ‘MVP’ or ‘software prototype’ is, or simply don’t know what it can bring to you and your business?
+Are you confused by what the difference between an ‘MVP’ or ‘software prototype’ is, or simply don’t know what it can bring to you and your business?

 What is a Software Prototype?

 Plus, the prototype might differ a lot from the final product, but that’s to be expected.
 This is because the prototype is meant to gather data, not to be the fully-fledged application.

 What are the Benefits?